9aia/thal/CONTRIBUTING.md

 > Make sure you have installed the basic environment locally.
 See [Preparing the Basic Environment Locally](#preparing-the-basic-environment-locally).

 > [!TIP]
-> If you are joining a codeshare, you can skip this section.
+> If you are joining a collaborative coding session, you can skip this section.
+See [Joining a Collaborative Coding Session](#joining-a-collaborative-coding-session) for more information.

 1. **Install the main dependencies**
    - Ensure you have the following prerequisites installed on your system: